nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TruthTable.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+A window which looks similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window, which contains a link to this document.<br>
    Some example commands you can try:

-   - `list members`
-   - `list tasks`
+   - `add member 1`
    - `add task "My First Task"`

-6. Refer to the [Features](#features) below for details of each command.
+7. Refer to the [Features](#features) below for details of each command.

 ---

-## Features
+# Features

 <div markdown="block" class="alert alert-info">